inverse/inverse/README.md

 ### Hi there 👋

+Interested in Home Automation and working on ways to ✨ automate ✨ things to make lives easier.

 <!--
 **inverse/inverse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.